-Exercise 8.8 In The Fractal Geometry of Nature, Benoit Mandelbrot proposes an alternative explanation for the prevalence of long-tailed distributions in natural systems.
+Exercise 9.8.
+In The Fractal Geometry of Nature, Benoit Mandelbrot proposes what he calls a "heretical" explanation for the prevalence of long-tailed distributions in natural systems (page 344).
 It may not be, as Bak suggests, that many systems can generate this behavior in isolation.
 Instead there may be only a few, but there may be interactions between systems that cause the behavior to propagate.